aeon-toolkit/aeon/CODE_OF_CONDUCT.md

 deleting a post, banning a user from a channel, etc.).

-Using the NumFOCUS form, your report will be received and handled by NumFOCUS Code of Conduct Working Group; trained, and experienced contributors with diverse backgrounds.
+Using the NumFOCUS form, your report will be received and handled by NumFOCUS Code of Conduct Working Group; trained and experienced contributors with diverse backgrounds.
 The group is making decisions independently of `aeon`, PyData, NumFOCUS or any other organisation.
 You can learn more about the current NumFOCUS group members, as well as the reporting procedure [here](https://numfocus.org/code-of-conduct).